 One of Norges Vel's biggest areas of development in recent years has been algae farming.
 This is something that could grow to become a profitable and environmentally friendly business with jobs all along the coastline of Norway, especially since kelp farming is booming.
 Scientists are of the opinion that by 2050 the amount of Norwegian kelp harvested annually could reach 20 million tonnes, which would have a value of 40 billion kroner.
 Algae culture can therefore become a vital supply chain in the bio-economy of Norway's future.

 Another important project for Norges Vel is transforming companies of artisans into tourist attractions - Économusées.
-To experience «Artisans at work», these can give traditional crafts new life.
-By way of an exhibition centre, visitors could see the craft in action and buy the product in the same place.
-Today most of the économusées are in the west, but we have a goal of establishing a countrywide network of exciting tourist destinations.
+To experience «Artisans at work» can give traditional crafts a new life.
+In the exhibition centre, visitors can both see the craft in action and buy the product.
+Today most of the économusées are in the western part of Norway, but we have a goal of establishing a countrywide network of exciting tourist attractions.
 The concept that has originated from Canada contributes to increased revenue and profitability of companies in the network.

 Using all resources

 Norges Vel helps entrepreneurs utilise local and unused resources to create new businesses and employment.
 Reuse and recycling contributes to a sustainable circular economy that benefits the environment in both short and long term.
 The circular economy builds on the concept of material recovery in a cycle with minimised resource waste instead of the more traditional use and discard mentality.